-With this blog, I will start a series of 3 blogs explaining some important facts about the use of filters in landscape photography.
-In the first part, I will talk about the technical aspect of different types of filters, UV-filters and polarisation filters.
-In part 2 (to be published soon), I will focus on neutral density filters as useful tools for the creative landscape photographer and then soon afterwards in part 3, I will end with graduated filters.
-This fist part might be a bit more theoretical, but part 2 and 3 will be more practical for you as landscape photographer.
-So keep tuned into my website in the coming weeks.
+With this blog, I will start a series of 3 blogs explaining some important facts about using filters in landscape photography.
+In the first part, I will talk about the technical aspects of different filters, such as UV and polarisation filters.
+In part 2 (to be published soon), I will focus on neutral density filters as useful tools for the creative landscape photographer, and then soon afterwards, in part 3, I will end with graduated filters.
+This first part might be a bit more theoretical, but parts 2 and 3 will be more practical for you as a landscape photographer.
+So, keep tuned into my website in the coming weeks.

 In the vocabulary of landscape photographers, you will encounter many types of filters: UV filters, polarizing filters, neutral density filters, graduated ND filters …

-Like so many things in life, you have cheap systems and you have very expensive brands on the market, each with their advantages and disadvantages.
-The differences are in the durability but also in the possible colour cast that they can cause.
+Like so many things in life, there are cheap systems and very expensive brands on the market, each with its advantages and disadvantages.
+The differences are in durability and the possible colour cast that they can cause.

 Below I discuss the different shapes and materials of filters that you as a landscape photographer will want to use sooner or later.

-You can choose the different versions of the filter in resin or glass version.
+You can choose from the filter, resin, or glass versions.
 Resin filters are cheaper and light but extremely sensitive to scratches.
-They also seem to suffer a bit more from condensation and the quality of some brands of resin filters is less than those in glass.
-I choose glass, even though I know they can break easily if you drop them.
-But by putting a cheap moderate filter on an expensive sophisticated camera and lens, you immediately reduce the value of the whole system.
+They also seem to suffer a bit more from condensation, and the quality of some brands of resin filters is lower than that of glass.
+I choose glass, even though it can break easily if you drop it.
+But by putting a cheap, moderate filter on an expensive, sophisticated camera and lens, you immediately reduce the value of the whole system.

-There are 2 main different types of filters available: first the screw-on filters and secondly the slot filters.
+Two main types of filters are available: screw-on and slot filters.

 Screw-on filters

-The only lenses that cannot use this type of filters are ultra-wide-angle lenses or fisheye lenses, where the curvature of the first lens element is very pronounced and protruding.
+The only lenses that cannot use this type of filter are ultra-wide-angle lenses or fisheye lenses, where the curvature of the first lens element is very pronounced and protruding.

 The main advantage of these types of filters is that they prevent the leakage of light between the filter and the lens, a problem that sometimes exists with slot-in filters

-Almost all of these filters allow stacking, to use them at the same time.
+These filters allow stacking so that you can use them simultaneously.
 But there are some reasons not to do so:

 - This is not always practical and fast.
 If you have to refocus, you can’t quickly remove the screw-in filter and reposition it

-- The transition of the grey gradient filter is always in the middle and that often limits the composition.
+- The transition of the grey gradient filter is always in the middle, which often limits the composition.

 - Stacking filters introduces the problem of vignetting on wide-angle lenses.
-Because the outer edge of your filter then goes forward and becomes, as if it were a tube.
+The outer edge of your filter then goes forward and becomes as if it were a tube.

-- For each different size of lens, you will need a different size of filter.
+- For each lens size, you will need a filter of different sizes.

-If you only have one lens with a certain diameter, that is, of course, no problem.
+Of course, if you only have one lens with a specific diameter, that is no problem.
 It also allows for working light and compact.
-Otherwise, there are “step-up” rings that make it possible to attach a larger filter to a smaller lens.
+Otherwise, “step-up” rings will enable you to attach a larger filter to a smaller lens.

-If you do not need to use Graduated ND filters (gradient filters, see part 3 of these blogs) and you always work with the same lens, the screw-on filter is a very good choice.
-This solution works fine if you only photograph waterfalls, rivers in forests, or, generally, in places where there is not a big difference in the light between different parts of the scenery.
+If you do not need to use Graduated ND filters (gradient filters, see part 3 of these blogs) and you always work with the same lens, the screw-on filter is a perfect choice.
+This solution works fine if you only photograph waterfalls, rivers in forests, or places where there is no significant difference in the light between different parts of the scenery.
 But do you always have that choice?

 Slot-in filters

 The slot-in filters are the second group of filters.
-They cannot be screwed to the lens but instead, they require two special accessories: an adapter ring and a holder.
+They cannot be screwed to the lens, but instead, they require two unique accessories: an adapter ring and a holder.

 The adapter ring is a special threaded ring that attaches to the thread of your lens (much like a screw-on filter).
 This ring is needed to mount the holder to the lens, not to attach filters.
-And for different lens sizes, you might need a different adaptor.
-Then the holder will be attached to the adapter ring
+You might need a different adaptor for different lens sizes.
+Then, the holder will be attached to the adapter ring.

-Plug-in or slot-in filters (and the adapter ring and holder) are generally more expensive compared to the screw-in solution, but they still have a few key advantages for landscape photographers:
+Plug-in or slot-in filters (and the adapter ring and holder) are generally more expensive compared to the screw-in solution, but they still have a few critical advantages for landscape photographers:

 - You can install multiple filters without the problem of vignetting

-- Gives little or no vignetting because the filter surface is usually larger than your lens diameter
+- It gives little or no vignetting because the filter surface is usually larger than your lens diameter

 - On-site filter replacement is really quick and easy